jdmar3/inls718/index.md

 All assignments will be submitted electronically unless otherwise approved with the instructor *in advance.*

-1. Diary and analysis of an information-seeking event (20%): Each student will keep a diary of a personal information-seeking event and analyze the event in terms of the concepts and ideas discussed in the course.
+1. Observation and analysis of an information-seeking event (20%): Each student will observe a personal information-seeking event and analyze the event in terms of the concepts and ideas discussed in the course.
 2. Evidence summary (15%): Each student will write an evidence summary